 Does This Work in Any Theme?

 Yes.
 Creating a separate area for posts works with any theme.
 However, you might want to check your theme to see if it has special features for creating pages.
 Some of them have excellent customization capabilities such as the widget control of the ColorMag and NewsMag themes.

-Anything you can do in a regular page can be done to the post section you create.
-That includes various plugins, some widgets, adding HTML, images and more.
+Anything you can do on a regular page can be done to the post section you create.
+That includes various plugins, some widgets, adding HTML, images, and more.
 You could even add affiliate links and banners above the recent posts should you want to monetize your website.